trackme-limited/splunk-eam/README.md

 - Distributed environments, with some variations such as if you are running a Search Head Cluster or not.
 - Standalone environments.

+Stack level parameters can be set for basis variables, such as the Unix user context, splunkd port and Splunk home path.

 **Must be unique and are defined by their stack id.**

 #### Distributed example